Here are is an in-depth look at Vitamin C for guinea pigs.

 So the question is, “Can you overdose your guinea pig on Vitamin C?”
 I say no. If you really went overboard and administered some hugely massive dose (greater than 500 mg/day), then maybe you will create some ill effects.
 I’ve searched the literature extensively, and I have never found one case anywhere of an animal or a human dying from a Vitamin C overdose.

 I am reminded of the book I read years ago by Norman Cousins called “Anatomy of an Illness”.
 He had a degenerative spinal condition, and his doctors said there was nothing they could do.
 So he did his own research and came up with his own treatment which included massive doses of Vitamin C injected directly into his bloodstream (25 grams).
 He recovered from his illness, even though until then, the doctors had said no one recovered from ankylosing spondylitis.
 Yes, Norman Cousins was not a guinea pig, and guinea pigs have different physiologies than humans.
 But the point is that Vitamin C is not toxic, even in large doses.
-Giving a 175-pound human 25 grams of Vitamin C is the equivalent of giving a 2-pound guinea pig 286 mg of Vitamin C.
+Giving a 175-pound human 25 grams of Vitamin C is the equivalent of giving a 2-pound guinea pig 286 mg of Vitamin C. To learn more about the range of illnesses your guinea pig can contract, check out this article here.

 What is the Best Way to Supplement Vitamin C?